TheYogMehta/CryptNode/docs/OVERVIEW.md

 **Key Limitations**:

-- **Limited Forward Secrecy**: Device-bound identity keys (stored in native keystore/keychain) provide strong security against server breaches and network eavesdropping.
-However, if a device is physically compromised and the identity key is extracted (extremely difficult), past messages stored on that device could theoretically be decrypted.
-This is acceptable for most threat models where device security is maintained.
-For nation-state level threats requiring perfect forward secrecy (PFS), a Double Ratchet implementation (like Signal Protocol) would be needed.
+- **No Perfect Forward Secrecy**: Session keys are long-lived (device-bound identity keys).
+If an identity private key were ever extracted from the OS keystore (extremely difficult on modern hardware), stored messages could be decrypted.
+A Double Ratchet (Signal Protocol) implementation would be needed for PFS.
-- **No Cross-Device Message Synchronization**: Each device maintains its own encrypted message database
+- **Best-Effort Cross-Device Sync**: Messages are synchronized via the MANIFEST protocol when both devices are online simultaneously.
+Very long offline gaps may result in incomplete history on a new/reinstalled device — use Backup & Restore for guaranteed migration.
-- **Single Relay Server**: No federation or distributed architecture (can be self-hosted)
+- **Single Relay Server**: No federation or distributed relay architecture (can be self-hosted)
 - **Google OAuth Dependency**: No alternative authentication methods currently supported